hotwax/oms-documentation/user-manuals/order-management/update-sales-order.md

 _**This document outlines a step-by-step process to cancel sales order item in the HotWax Commerce Order management system.**_

-1. Go to the Hamburger Menu > Order Management > Sales Orders.&#x20;
-2. Select order to open the View Sales Order page.
-3. Go to the Item section.&#x20;
+1. Go to the Item section.&#x20;
-4. Click the Edit Items function.
+2. Click the Edit Items function.
-5. Click the Delete function for  the respective line item/s.
+3. Click the Delete function for  the respective line item/s.
-6. Click the Save function.
+4. Click the Save function.

 {% embed url="https://youtu.be/xFU28XyELd4" %}
 Video: Cancel Sales Order items